-Update: See the original screen shots of the KATU fake news story, below.
-They have since rewritten their original fake news story (same URL as before) to correctly report on the fiber network.
+Update: See the original screen shots of the KATU fictional news story, below.
+They have since rewritten their original fiction story (same URL as before) to correctly report on the fiber network.
 They have not, however, noted the correction on their web site that the entire prior report was false.
 However, the story continues to have the original fake news headline as its URL: http://katu.com/news/local/hillsboro-is-building-its-own-wi-fi-network

 I have learned that much news is written by reporters that do not understand what they are reporting, take quotes out of context, report largely as variations on celebrity gossip (who said what to whom), cover most topics as if they were horse races (think political campaigns), and frequently report on items that are 100% unimportant.
 Think of people getting crappy service in a small restaurant in another state – and soon it is national news.
 Their primary purpose is to sell eyeballs to advertisers and selecting topics, no matter how unimportant is fine, especially if it gets the viewer emotionally riled up.